ibm-cloud-docs/discovery/building-kg.md

 # Watson Discovery Knowledge Graph
 {: #kg}

 Knowledge graphs go beyond just data and information by making connections within your data across documents and generating new knowledge.
 We provide the AI technology that automatically creates custom knowledge graphs from unstructured data by extracting and disambiguating entities and relationships, enriching the relationships using algorithmic techniques and ranking the results using relevance algorithms.
 Knowledge Graphs can function as the "knowledge hub" for your company and can be used for enterprise search, summarization, recommendation engines, other decision making processes - for example, detecting fraud, waste, or abuse.
 The use of a custom model (created in {{site.data.keyword.knowledgestudioshort}}) in the Knowledge Graph creation process, can help build domain specific KGs with applicability in domains such as financial, technology, security, intelligence, healthcare and many others.
-See [Integrating with {{site.data.keyword.knowledgestudiofull}}](/docs/services/discovery/integrate-wks.html) for more information about integrating {{site.data.keyword.discoveryshort}} with {{site.data.keyword.knowledgestudioshort}}.
+See integrating-with-watson-knowledge-studio for more information about integrating {{site.data.keyword.discoveryshort}} with {{site.data.keyword.knowledgestudioshort}}.

 Two RESTful end-points added to {{site.data.keyword.discoveryfull}} provide the ability to search for disambiguated, enriched entities and relations across documents in unstructured document collections.
 Search results can be rank ordered by relevance or popularity.
 In addition to a search token, the APIs can use optional context word(s) or passages that finds more relevant entities and relations within the large automatically created knowledge graph.